somphene/somphene.github.io/log/_posts/2020-05-05-01-empirical-observations-on-language.md

 * Conservation principles: Conservation Principles are seen as a result of symmetry.
 Stated in the Language of Mathematics, this knowledge is represented as Noether's Theorem.
 The breaking of symmetry is what leads to formation of distinct states.
 This ensures that the same amount of both distinct forms are formed.
 Knowledge is conserved.
 Knowledge does not appear out of nowhere.
 Different Languages conserve knowledge that they represent in different forms.
 Specific knowledge can be represented in different forms using different Languages.
 In the Language of Particle Physics, conservation principle takes the form of particles and antiparticles.

+* Each Language can be seen as a phase.
+Study of transitions between Languages is nothing but the Theory of Phase transitions which is based on spontaneous symmetry breaking, which is what the initial observations on thinking were based on.

 ### Fluid Flow to model unstructured thought and solid structures to model cognitive biases/representations/language.